- FLISP is a government programme that grants a subsidy to first-time homebuyers earning between R3,501 and R22,000 a month.

 - You must have already had a home loan approved by the bank.

-The last point is particularly important, as it means you need to apply for a home loan and have it approved before you can apply for FLISP.
-You can use ooba home loans’ free, online tool, the Bond Indicator, to find out your credit record, and thus determine your chances of acquiring home loan approval.
+If you do choose to apply for a home loan first, you can use our free, online tool, the Bond Indicator, to find out your credit record, and thus determine your chances of acquiring home loan approval.
 There are also a number of measures you can take to improve your credit record if it is too low.

 How big is the subsidy?

 This depends on your income and the lower it is, the higher your subsidy.
-You can use the subsidy calculator on the FLISP website to determine how much you will receive from this programme.
-This is how it works (source):
+You can use the FLISP subsidy calculator to determine how much you will receive from this programme.

 Can I use the subsidy granted by FLISP as a deposit?